 I may not know what I want to do yet with my life, but I know my life has meaning and purpose.

-I feel the ways I give back to the world please God.
+My spirituality guides the ways I give back to the world.

-I have a strong sense of God’s presence in my life.
+I have a strong sense of the presence of God/Higher Power/Source (however I define that) in my life.

 I seek forgiveness from family and friends when I have hurt them.